marcpage/libernet/notes.md

 If you lose your Private Key, you lose your ability to act as the [Personal Key](#personal-key) identity.

 The information stored for a Private Key may be stored as a data block.
-This does care the risk that your secret is available everywhere if they can guess your password.
+This does cause the risk that your secret is available everywhere if they can guess your password.
 The benefit of storing your Private Key as a block is that your private key is available from anywhere and is backed up.

 The Private Key may also be stored as a file.
 Storing your Private Key on removable media is the most secure.
-You should have a back (or two or three) of the media in case of media failure.
+You should have a backup (or two or three) of the media in case of media failure.
 Backup media should be checked regularly.

 Regardless of where the data is saved (as a data block on the LiberNet, or in a file) if will be encrypted using the hash of a passphrase.